 Option Line

-Rules for Version 2.0 Files:
+The syntax and arguments of the option line “#” for Version 2.0 files is the same as for Version 1.0 files, as described on pg.
+5, with the following additional rules:

 For Version 2.0 files, the option line shall follow the [Version] keyword and argument and precede the [Number of Ports] keyword and argument.